-Outside Special Areas designated under MARPOL Annex V:
+Outside special areas designated under MARPOL Annex V and Arctic waters:

-- Comminuted or ground food wastes (capable of passing through a screen with openings no larger than 25 millimetres) may be discharged not less than 3 nautical miles from the nearest land. - Other food wastes may be discharged not less than 12 nautical miles from the nearest land. - Cargo residues classified as not harmful to the marine environment may be discharged not less than 12 nautical miles from the nearest land. - Cleaning agents or additives in cargo hold, deck and external surfaces washing water may be discharged only if they are not harmful to the marine environment. - With the exception of discharging cleaning agents in washing water, the ship must be en route and as far as practicable from the nearest land.
+- Comminuted or ground food wastes (capable of passing through a screen with openings no larger than 25 mm) may be discharged not less than 3 nm from the nearest land. - Other food wastes may be discharged not less than 12 nm from the nearest land. - Cargo residues classified as not harmful to the marine environment may be discharged not less than 12 nm from the nearest land. - Cleaning agents or additives in cargo hold, deck and external surfaces washing water may be discharged only if they are not harmful to the marine environment. - With the exception of discharging cleaning agents or additives that are not harmful to the marine environment and are contained in washing water, the ship must be en route and as far as practicable from the nearest land.

-Inside Special Areas designated under MARPOL Annex V
+Within special areas designated under MARPOL Annex V and Arctic waters

-- More stringent discharge requirements apply for the discharges of food wastes and cargo residues; AND - Consult Annex V and the shipboard garbage management plan for details.
+- More stringent discharge requirements apply for the discharges of food wastes and cargo residues; AND - Consult MARPOL Annex V, chapter 5 of part II-A of the Polar Code and the shipboard garbage management plan for details.

-For all areas of the sea, ships carrying specialized cargos such as live animals or solid bulk cargoes should consult Annex V and the associated Guidelines for the implementation of Annex V.
+For all areas of the sea, ships carrying specialized cargoes such as live animals or solid bulk cargoes should consult Annex V and the associated Guidelines for the implementation of Annex V.